rustc_parse::parser::diagnostics

 Matches inner_attrs*.

-pub(crate) fn parse_unsuffixed_meta_item_lit( &mut self ) -> PResult<'a, MetaItemLit>
+pub(crate) fn parse_unsuffixed_meta_item_lit( &mut self, ) -> PResult<'a, MetaItemLit>

-pub fn parse_cfg_attr( &mut self ) -> PResult<'a, (MetaItem, Vec<(AttrItem, Span)>)>
+pub fn parse_cfg_attr( &mut self, ) -> PResult<'a, (MetaItemInner, Vec<(AttrItem, Span)>)>

 Parses cfg_attr(pred, attr_item_list) where attr_item_list is comma-delimited.

-pub(crate) fn parse_meta_seq_top( &mut self ) -> PResult<'a, ThinVec<NestedMetaItem>>
+pub(crate) fn parse_meta_seq_top( &mut self, ) -> PResult<'a, ThinVec<MetaItemInner>>

 Matches COMMASEP(meta_item_inner).

-pub fn parse_meta_item(&mut self) -> PResult<'a, MetaItem>
+pub fn parse_meta_item( &mut self, unsafe_allowed: AllowLeadingUnsafe, ) -> PResult<'a, MetaItem>

-meta_item : PATH ( '=' UNSUFFIXED_LIT | '(' meta_item_inner? ')' )? ;
+MetaItem = SimplePath ( '=' UNSUFFIXED_LIT | '(' MetaSeq? ')' )? ;

 pub(crate) fn parse_meta_item_kind(&mut self) -> PResult<'a, MetaItemKind>